 Norway downplays Maduro's skipping of talks with opposition

-CARACAS, Venezuela (AP) — The chief facilitator of negotiations between Venezuela's socialist administration and opposition is downplaying the decision by President Nicolás Maduro to skip a scheduled round of talks.
+CARACAS, Venezuela (AP) — The chief facilitator of negotiations between Venezuela's socialist administration and opposition has downplayed the decision by President Nicolás Maduro to skip a scheduled round of talks.

 Maduro on Wednesday night said he had decided not to send envoys to the Caribbean island of Barbados, where talks were to resume Thursday.
 That was to protest the Trump administration's decision to freeze the Venezuelan government's assets in the U.S.